ksmpartners/ernie/README.md

 ============================================
 Ernie is a [high performance](#4) wrapper for the [Eclipse BIRT Report Engine](http://www.eclipse.org/birt/phoenix/).
 Developers can integrate Ernie using an embedded [Java or Scala API](#2), or deploy a [servlet](#3) that exposes Ernie's features as a RESTful web service.

-All reports generated using Ernie are based on report definitions created using the [Eclipse BIRT Designer](http://www.eclipse.org/birt/phoenix/intro/intro03.php).
+All reports generated using Ernie use a report definition created using by the [Eclipse BIRT Designer](http://www.eclipse.org/birt/phoenix/intro/intro03.php).

+Ernie provides endpoints for:

+*	 managing these report definitions and their metadata

+*	 creating a report generation job based on a definition

+*	 interrogating the status and metadata of a job

+*	 managing job output

+*	 retrieving lists and catalogs of report generation jobs and definitions

+*	specifying a date for output expiration and purging expired output

 Prerequisites and setup <a id="1"></a>
 ----------------------